Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Stanhope Gardens-Parklea had an extremely high national income level according to AreaSearch's aggregation of latest ATO data for financial year 2022.
-The median income among taxpayers was $67,029 and the average income stood at $81,038, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $75,481 (median) and $91,257 (average) as of September 2025.
-Census data reveals household, family and personal incomes all rank highly in Stanhope Gardens-Parklea, between the 82nd and 96th percentiles nationally.
-Income brackets indicate that 29.3% of locals (3,864 people) fall into the $1,500-$2,999 category, aligning with the metropolitan region where this cohort likewise represents 30.9%.
-Higher earners make up a substantial presence, with 47.5% exceeding $3,000 weekly.
-High housing costs consume 16.4% of income, but strong earnings still place disposable income at the 95th percentile and the area's SEIFA income ranking places it in the 8th decile.
+Stanhope Gardens - Parklea has an extremely high income level nationally, according to the latest ATO data aggregated by AreaSearch for the financial year 2022.
+The median income among taxpayers in Stanhope Gardens - Parklea is $67,029, with an average income of $81,038.
+This compares to figures for Greater Sydney of $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since the financial year 2022, current estimates would be approximately $75,481 (median) and $91,257 (average) as of September 2025.
+Census data reveals that household, family, and personal incomes all rank highly in Stanhope Gardens - Parklea, between the 82nd and 96th percentiles nationally.
+Income brackets indicate that the predominant cohort spans 29.3% of locals (3,865 people) in the $1,500 - 2,999 category, aligning with the metropolitan region where this cohort likewise represents 30.9%.
+Higher earners represent a substantial presence with 47.5% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+High housing costs consume 16.4% of income, though strong earnings still place disposable income at the 95th percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income